BicycleWalrus/sysdig-assignment/student-instructions.md

     &#128432; `Select 'Vulnerabilities > Findings/Runtime' from the left sidebar menu.` - The Runtime page opens.

-    > There are an awful lot of failures being reported here, but finding our **pillow** pod/container is easy with the filter menu provided at the top of the page.
+    > There are an awful lot of vulnerabilities being reported here, but finding our **pillow** pod/container is easy with the filter menu provided at the top of the page.
+It was observed in testing the Runtime Scanning of workloads did not always perform appropriately.
+Attempt performing the following steps in an effort to remediate:
+    > - `kubectl delete pod pillow --grace-period 0`
+    > - `kubectl apply -f sysdig-assignment/pillow.yaml`
+    > - Allow sufficient time for the Runtime Scan to run.

 0. Setup the filter for our **pillow** pod/container.